demessiee/node-express-intro/Unit-2B.md

 You will have been provided a cloud hosted instance of MongodB for this class.
 You can connect to it with compass by doing the following:

 1. Paste your database connection string into Compass
-2. Add ?authSource=database0 to the end of the database string (change database0 to whatever your assigned database is)
+2. If its not there already, add ?authSource=database0 to the end of the database string (change database0 to whatever your assigned database is)

 We have to add this extra string because Compass assumes that the authSource is admin by default, which won't work since you don't have permissions on the admin database.